 This course functions best in a web browser other than Internet Explorer.
 If you only have Internet Explorer, you can download other browsers (e.g., Firefox, Safari, etc.) for free online.
 If you have trouble doing this, contact Technical Support at 1-877-897-8085 or firstname.lastname@example.org.

 You will be responsible for completing 5 unit quizzes corresponding to the units.
 These quizzes are found at the end of the units.
 You will receive a percentage grade for each assignment.
 The unit quizzes are worth 35 percent of the final grade.
 You must complete the speaking appointment in each unit before you can take the unit quiz.

 The Conversation Café is a virtual room where conversation practice and speaking appointments take place.
 Minimal English is used in the Café.
 Activities are moderated by a TA/instructor.
 Hours of the Café are posted on the Communication and Conversation Café page.
 Spend as much time as possible in the Café, practicing the concepts you learn!
 Before you complete your speaking appointment, you must spend some time practicing in the Conversation Café.
-You must complete the first Conversation Café to move on in the course.

 A speaking appointment is a required part of every unit and must be completed before you can take the unit quiz and speaking appointment in the next unit.
 You cannot complete more than one speaking appointment per day.